VanJS/hacktoberfest-madlibs/stories/bull-fighting.md

-Bullfighting is a [adjective] sport which is very popular in [location].
+Bullfighting is a one-sided sport which is very popular in [location].
 A bullfighter is called a matador, and his equipment consists of a long, sharp [noun] called a [spanish word], and a bright red fedora.
 He